BillLudwig/Zettelkasten/pages/AI.md

 	  id:: 63f58b49-b156-4951-a483-63663ae95e2e
 	- Data set of [100,000 AI generated humans](https://generated.photos/humans) with photos.
 They also have some other tools for AI human generation.
 They have children too, which is creepy. id:: 63f40fd7-6401-4b3b-898b-bd0a31aa823e
+	- [My kids and I just played D&D with ChatGPT4 as the DM](https://obie.medium.com/my-kids-and-i-just-played-d-d-with-chatgpt4-as-the-dm-43258e72b2c6) - Of all the uses for #AI this might be my favorite.
+The lack of players willing and able to run games is one of the factors limiting its popularity. #Gaming id:: 642b6cbe-dd58-4c91-8e00-09230e286520